 A quantifiable deviation, departure, or divergence away from a known baseline or expected value.

 In other words variance analysis involves calculating difference between planned and actual data.
-However, EVM project management system and tools like MS projects make good use of this quantitative technique.
+However, Earned Value Management project management system and tools like MS projects make good use of this quantitative technique.
 Moreover, MS project has dedicated mathematical equations to calculate variances.

-For widely used variance analysis formulae refer to list below.
+For widely used variance analysis formula refer to list below.

-- Schedule Variance (SV) indicates if the project is ahead or behind schedule.
+- EVA Schedule Variance (SV) indicates if the project is ahead or behind schedule.

 Schedule Variance (SV) = Earned Value (EV) – Planned Value (PV)

-- Cost Variance (CV) specifies if the project is experiencing cost overrun or not
+- EVA Cost Variance (CV) specifies if the project is experiencing cost overrun or not

 Cost Variance (CV) = Earned Value (EV) – Actual Cost (AC)